Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

 <img src="/assets/images/sls-telegram-bot/testbot.png" style="width: 100%"/>

 ### Conclusions and resources
 Well, thanks for reading until final.
-We've learn how to deploy a serverless function to AWS and attach to Telegram Bot.
+We've learned how to deploy a serverless function to AWS and attach to Telegram Bot.
 There are a lot of missing details like creating telegram commands, the backend code and an AWS deployed services.
-Was a very basic guide of deploying function fast and easily, from this point we can improve a lot of our code or use more AWS services as DynamoDB which let us store `chat.id` variable to send laterly messages to all chat who start our bot, making "subscription bots" possible.
+It was a very basic guide of deploying function fast and easy, from this point we can improve a lot of our code or use more AWS services as DynamoDB which let us store `chat.id` variable to send laterly messages to all chat who started our bot, making "subscription bots" possible.

-You can find my Covid project [here](https://github.com/Chillaso/Covid-Telegram-Serverless) it's very very basic, and probably there are a lot of errors, but was for personal use and as a proof of concept, perhaps I'll improve it and learn more things about it or migrate it to Golang.
+You can find my Covid project [here](https://github.com/Chillaso/Covid-Telegram-Serverless) it's very very basic, and probably there are a lot of errors, but it's for personal use and as a proof of concept, perhaps I'll improve it and learn more things about it or migrate it to Golang.

 If you want to contribute to COVID telegram bot, don't think it so much, do it, I'll appreciate it so much :)

-I hope you enjoy and have learn something, thanks you so much for reading,
+I hope you enjoy and have learned something, thanks you so much for reading,

 See you soon, exit(0);